Lunar resources: Regolith for construction

 Developing a lunar economy will require a significant amount of infrastructure on the lunar surface, which will rely heavily on In situ resource utilization (ISRU) technologies to develop.
 One of the primary requirements will be to provide construction materials to build habitats, storage bins, landing pads, roads and other infrastructure.
 Unprocessed lunar soil, also called regolith, may be turned into usable structural components, through techniques such as sintering, hot-pressing, liquification, the cast basalt method, and 3D printing.
-Glass and glass fiber are straightforward to process on the Moon, and it was found regolith material strengths can be drastically improved by using glass fiber, such as 70% basalt glass fiber and 30% PETG mixture.
+Glass and glass fiber are straightforward to process on the Moon, and it was found regolith material strengths can be improved by using glass fiber, such as 70% basalt glass fiber and 30% PETG mixture.
 Successful tests have been performed on Earth using some lunar regolith simulants, including MLS-1 and MLS-2.

 The lunar soil, although it poses a problem for any mechanical moving parts, can be mixed with carbon nanotubes and epoxies in the construction of telescope mirrors up to 50 meters in diameter.
 Several craters near the poles are permanently dark and cold, a favorable environment for infrared telescopes.

 Some proposals suggest to build a lunar base on the surface using modules brought from Earth, and covering them with lunar soil.
 The lunar soil is composed of a blend of silica and iron-containing compounds that may be fused into a glass-like solid using microwave radiation.

 The European Space Agency working in 2013 with an independent architectural firm, tested a 3D-printed structure that could be constructed of lunar regolith for use as a Moon base.
 3D-printed lunar soil would provide both "radiation and temperature insulation.
 Inside, a lightweight pressurized inflatable with the same dome shape would be the living environment for the first human Moon settlers."